GoogleCloudPlatform/click-to-deploy-solutions/gke-autopilot-hpa/README.md

 [![banner](../banner.png)](https://cloud.google.com/?utm_source=github&utm_medium=referral&utm_campaign=GCP&utm_content=packages_repository_banner)

-# Google Kubernetes Engine HPA
+# Build a High availability application easily with GKE autopilot

-## Description
+## Introduction

-This example deploys Google Kubernetes Engine (GKE) Autopilot cluster with two sample deployments: hello-app-example and hpa-example.
-It demonstrate how to use Horizontal Pod Autoscaling (HPA) to scale the number of pods based on CPU utilization.
+This architecture uses click-to-deploy to demonstrate how to use Horizontal Pod Autoscaling (HPA) to scale the number of pods based on CPU utilization.

+Businesses need highly available applications to provide uninterrupted service to customers and ensure a seamless user experience.
+However, achieving high availability can be difficult and time-consuming, as it requires complex configuration and management of infrastructure components.

+GKE Autopilot is a managed Kubernetes environment that automates infrastructure management tasks, including cluster orchestration, scaling, and security updates.
+This allows businesses to focus on developing their applications rather than worrying about infrastructure management.

+Horizontal Pod Autoscaling complements GKE Autopilot by dynamically scaling application pods to match demand.
+As the workload increases, additional pods are automatically provisioned to distribute the load and maintain optimal performance.
+Conversely, during periods of low demand, the number of pods can be scaled down, optimizing resource utilization and cost-efficiency.

+This solution offers several benefits for businesses.
+It allows them to focus on developing their applications and delivering value to customers, rather than dealing with infrastructure complexities.
+By leveraging GKE Autopilot and Horizontal Pod Autoscaling, businesses can achieve high availability without the need for extensive manual configuration or ongoing maintenance.

 Resources created:
 - VPC